 The Interior Design Professional Exam is a four-hour multiple-choice exam.
 You will take 150 scored questions and an additional 25 experimental unscored questions for the IDPX.
 At 240 minutes for 175 questions, that’s 1.37 minutes /question.

-So for both tests, you have a little over 1 minute per question.
-You need to know the content to work fast; that’s not a lot of time.
-This is why it’s crucial to get a feel for the exam scenario by taking a practice test first.
+You need to know the content to work fast; that’s not enough time.
+This is why getting a feel for the exam scenario is crucial by first understanding the content and taking practice tests.

 Work systematically by making several passes through the NCIDQ Exam

 - Answer the easy questions first before tackling the more challenging questions.
-One example is when you know or can predict the correct answer while still reading the question – before you even see the choices.
+One example is when you know or can predict the correct answer while still reading the question – before seeing the choices.
 This improves confidence, saves time, and prevents stress that can negatively affect your performance on the rest of the exam.

-- Don’t rush – read carefully and understand what NCIDQ asks for in each question and answer option.
+- Read carefully and understand what NCIDQ asks for in each question and answer option.

 - Rule out obviously wrong answer options.